jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 Answer these questions (not all of the Answers are in each case study and might have to do some outside research.)

 * What market does that company serve?
 (What do they do?)
 And have they always served that market?
-  * Your answer here
 * What Operating System(s) are used?
-  * Your answer here
 * What programming languages/frameworks are used?
-  * Your answer here
 * What storage and what database technologies are used?
-  * Your answer here
 * What Opensource license is the technology stack licensed under?
-  * Your answer here
 * What is the current stock price and what was the IPO of the company? (if traded publicly.)
-  * Your answer here
 * What major obstacle (cost, system performance, QPS, etc, etc) was the company trying to overcome by implementing this technology stack?
-  * Your answer here
 * Describe one clear point you took away from this article relating to technology and infrastructure?

 #### Activity 2